a-bonnet/pasclang/README.md

 ## Acknowledgements

 * [Luc Maranget's course](http://gallium.inria.fr/~maranget/X/compil/poly/index.html) was the main reason I chose Pseudo-Pascal (in French).
 * [François Pottier](http://cristal.inria.fr/~fpottier) kindly allowed me to use his [MIPS compiler](http://cristal.inria.fr/~fpottier/X/INF564/petit.tar.gz)'s tests for Pasclang.
-They are available using the `make runmoretests` target.
+They are available using the `make runmoretests` command.
 * The [LLVM Kaleidoscope Tutorial](http://llvm.org/docs/tutorial/index.html) is a thoroughly explained document on how to use the LLVM C++ and OCaml API for a functional programming language.